xyproto/pf/README.md

-# pf
+# PixelFunctions

+Apply functions to each pixel in an image, concurrently.

-Pixel functions for the [multirender](https://github.com/xyproto/multirender) module.
+This module contains functions that fit well together with the [multirender](https://github.com/xyproto/multirender) module.

 # Description